Registration is open! Join us for the next live-stream Epigenetics Boot Camp on June 27-28, 2022.

 Scholarships are available for the Epigenetics Boot Camp.

-COVID-19 Update: The Epigenetics Boot Camp will no longer take place in person due to the COVID-19 pandemic.
-The Boot Camp will instead be a live-stream, remote training that takes place over live, online video on June 22-23, 2020 from 10am EDT - 5pm EDT.
+The Epigenetics Boot Camp will no longer take place in person due to the COVID-19 pandemic.
+The Boot Camp will instead be a live-stream, remote training that takes place over live, online video June 27-28, 2022 from 10am EDT - ~5pm EDT.
 Please note this training is not a self-paced, pre-recorded online training.

 COVID-19 Update: With the training being offered virtually, we are passing along any and all costs saved to attendees.